 'Variegated' (also known as 'Splash of Cream') is a dream come true for gardeners who are as into variegated leaves as I am.
 The leaves, stems, and even the green fruit are variegated, although the fruit eventually ripens to solid, tomato red.
 This is one tomato that you will want to grow in a place of prominence!

-I've grown this variety countless times through the years and have never produced a seedling that was not beautifully variegated.
+I've grown this variety countless times through the years and while variegation can be a fickle thing and is not always guaranteed when it comes from seed, I have never produced a seedling that was not beautifully variegated.
 I find the variegation is at its best in cooler years or cooler parts of the growing season, but the plant will produce bundles of fruit regardless.

 Tomatoes are on the small size: more like a large saladette.
 The fruit has an unusual, deep tomato flavour.
 Good for cooked sauces, salsa, and tomato jam, although I have certainly enjoyed it freshly sliced too.